CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 profile picture of Sarah Yang

 If you’re always on the go in the mornings, you don’t need to start your day with boring meals.
-Try these portobello and black bean breakfast burritos.
-“This is the kind of breakfast where I would make a few batches of it beforehand and put it in the fridge,” says Erika Lenkert, coauthor of Healthy Eating During Pregnancy.
-“Saute the onion, garlic and mushrooms, and cook the brown rice on Sunday, and then put the rest together when you’re ready to grab it and go.”
-You might want to cut back on the garlic and onion if you’re experiencing too much heartburn.
+Try these portobello and black bean breakfast burritos, which have 22 grams of protein, 4 milligrams of iron and 101 micrograms of folate per serving.
+“This is the kind of breakfast where I’d make a few batches of it beforehand and put it in the fridge,” says Erika Lenkert, coauthor of Healthy Eating During Pregnancy with Brooke Alpert, MS, RD, CDN.
+“Sauté the onion, garlic and mushrooms, and cook the brown rice on Sunday, and then put the rest together when you’re ready to grab it and go.”
+You might want to cut back on the garlic and onion if you’re experiencing pregnancy heartburn.

 Portobello and black bean breakfast burritos